aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

 - Ensure the contents of this folder has been move to a stand-alone git repository.

-- Ensure the following Github template repos are avaialble in your Github organization:
+- Ensure the following Github template repos are available in your Github organization:
   1. sagemaker-mlops-terraform-byoc-template
   2. sagemaker-mlops-terraform-deploy-rt-template
   3. sagemaker-mlops-terraform-workflow